UNC-Libraries-data/OnTheBooks/README.md

 # OnTheBooks

 On the Books: Jim Crow and Algorithms of Resistance is a [collections as data project](https://collectionsasdata.github.io/part2whole/) of the [University of North Carolina at Chapel Hill Libraries](https://library.unc.edu/) to make North Carolina legal history accessible to researchers by creating a corpus that contains over one hundred years of North Carolina session laws from the end of Civil War through the civil rights movement (1865-1968).
+The project also used machine learning to identify Jim Crow laws during this period.

 [Read more](https://unc-libraries-data.github.io/OnTheBooks/)